samelstob/notes/management-notes/wit/ghc-2015-keynote-duy-loan-le.md

 TI - 2002 elected Senior Fellow - joining only four men worldwide in 80 year history

-"All my life, in my work, in my community, and even my family I'm surronded men - and you get tire looking at them"
+"All my life, in my work, in my community, and even my family I'm surrounded men - and you get tired looking at them"

 "8 years later I remain the first and only one.
 Let me make it clear - it does me know good to be the first and the last.
 So when I was elected I gave